 Q. How long will the Heat Pump in home consultation take?

 A.In most cases it shouldn’t take longer than 30 minutes.
-We will be able to discuss possible system and installation options with you.
+We will be able to discuss possible system and installation options with you and give you any other heat pump info you may require.
 Unlike most Heat Pump companies, we do not employ salesmen.
 A technician will visit and give you unbiased knowledge.
 We wont tell you what you need to hear in order to make the sale.

 Q. Is there any other Heat Pump Info I need?

 A.There are probably many more questions you may have.
 This page is dedicated to our most frequently asked questions and heat pump info.
 If you have any further questions, need any clarification or require any additional heat pump info – please get in touch with us.
 You can contact our Heat Pump Specialists via email or by phone.